 Turn Updates Back Off

-If all is well with your site, return to the Update Options, and Disable WordPress Core Updates again.
+If all is well with your site, return to the Update Options, and either Disable All Updates or Disable WordPress Core Updates again, depending on your needs.

 Get Your Site Success Tips!

 I empower DIY site owners and teach webmasters/designers.

 Follow me everywhere.
 I’ll keep you way ahead of the curve and out of panic with your site.